 By the crosscheck a mismatch of the viewport PSNR metrics was found.
 The mismatch only affects the chroma PSNR measurements.
 This is likely because the reference viewports were not updated from the last round of experiments.
 But the adoption of JVET-L0238 affects how chroma resampling is performed.
-The results will be updated once the measurements with the correct reference viewports are complete.
+The results have been updated, the mismatch was indeed because the reference viewports were out of date.

 The complexity measurements are not exact, not all simulations were carried out on the same cluster.